T3DocumentationStarter/PeterPan/Documentation/StyleGuides/Index.rst

    Let the reader start reading anywhere.

-What are Tutorials, How-to guides, Explanations, References?
+What are tutorials, how-to guides, explanations, references?
 ============================================================

 *  `Differences between “tutorial”, “guide” and “how-to”